 community-based paralegal services

-JEI’s community-based paralegals provide basic justice services to rural and urban poor communities, employing dispute resolution, legal empowerment, and community mobilization techniques.
+JEI’s community-based paralegals provide basic justice services to urban poor communities, employing dispute resolution, legal empowerment, and community mobilization techniques.
 Paralegals work proactively with and in their own communities to identify and address areas of broad concern that include collective needs (e.g. access to basic services, environmental pollution, large-scale land grabs) and individual needs (e.g. employment disputes, conflicts over land, property or inheritance, domestic violence, and police brutality).
-Accordingly, paralegals legally empower others through greater access to informal and institutional (formal) justice systems.
+Through their work, JEI paralegals empower others within their communities through greater access to informal and institutional (formal) justice systems.

 JEI builds upon lessons learned in Nigeria and elsewhere to develop a sustainable, community-owned paralegal model that: